 At the date of authorisation of these consolidated financial statements, the Group has not applied the following new and revised IFRSs that have been issued but are not yet effective.
-Management does not expect that the adoption of the Standards will have a material impact on the consolidated financial statements of the Group in future periods except if mentioned in respect of the amendments below.
+Management does not expect that the adoption of the Standards listed below will have a material impact on the consolidated financial statements of the Group in future periods.

-New and revised IFRSs Effective for annual periods beginning on or after IFRS 17 Insurance Contracts 1 January 2023 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Effective date not yet decided Amendments to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to IFRS 3 Business Combinations: Reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16 Property, Plant and Equipment related to proceeds before intended use 1 January 2022 Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets related to Onerous Contracts-Cost of Fulfilling a Contract 1 January 2022
+New and revised IFRSs Effective for annual periods beginning on or after IFRS 17 (including the June 2020 and December 2021 amendments to IFRS 17 Insurance Contracts) 1 January 2023 Amendments to IFRS 10 and IAS 28 - Sale or Contribution of Assets between Effective date not yet decided an Investor and its Associate or Joint Venture Amendments to IAS 1 - Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of 1 January 2023 Accounting Policies Amendments to IAS 8 - Definition of Accounting Estimates 1 January 2023 Amendments to IAS 12 - Deferred Tax related to Assets and Liabilities arising 1 January 2023 from a Single Transaction -